Conclusion of Gikongoro Secondary School Ecological Latrines Project – Rwanda

 With a few weather and financial setbacks, Groupe Scolaire Gikongoro has finally successfully managed to complete the Water Charity ecological latrine project.

-With the new concept of compost latrines being implemented across Rwanda, and the Groupe Scolaire project being the second school in Gasaka sector to adapt this innovating approach, the project idea sparked a lot of interest and attention from neighboring schools.
-The Groupe Scolaire has been and will continue to be a model approach for nearby schools to learn more about innovative ways to maximize their school’s food security by using compost and to receive education on the function of the new compost latrine approach.
+With the new concept of compost latrines being implemented across Rwanda, and the Groupe Scolaire project being the second school in the Gasaka sector to adopt this innovative approach, the project idea sparked a lot of interest and attention from neighboring schools.
+The Groupe Scolaire has been and will continue to be a model approach for nearby schools to learning more about innovative ways to maximize their school’s food security by using compost and to receive education on the function of the new compost latrine approach.

 With students away from school for summer break, it’s anticipated that once they return in late August and with the nearby rainy season approaching compost accumulated from the new ecological latrines will be used by the students of the nutrition clubs to begin creating kitchen gardens at the schools.

 The female students and the headmaster Marieann were so excited to have their own conveniently located private latrines that the headmaster Marieann said “We have plenty of room for our growing number of girls now and I’m excited to see how our gardens will grow with this new concept in place.”

 As a Peace Corps volunteer, community member, and friend, I was happy to work together with my community members to implement these compost latrines to help them increase their food security and to serve as a model approach for other schools, and community members to view.

 We again wish to thank The Soneva SLOW LIFE Trust for providing the funding for this project.